-[a] Through the course of its business, the City becomes involved in various claims and legal proceedings.
-Litigation is subject to many uncertainties and the outcome of individual matters is not predictable.
-A provision for these claims has been recorded in the consolidated financial statements based on management's best estimate of the likely outcome.
-Should claims be settled for amounts other than established accruals, which could be material to the financial results in the year of settlement, the outstanding amounts will be offset against operations as incurred.

-[b] The City has the following contractual obligations for capital works over the next five years:
+- [a] Through the course of its normal operations, the City becomes involved in various claims and legal proceedings.
+Litigation is subject to many uncertainties and the outcome of individual matters is difficult to predict.
+A provision for these claims has been recorded in the consolidated financial statements based on management's best estimate, based upon an analysis of specific claims and historical experience with similar claims.
+Any amendment to amounts accrued will be recorded once new information becomes available.
+Where the potential liability is determinable, management believes that the ultimate disposition of the matters will not materially exceed the amounts recorded in the accounts.
+If the outcome of a claim is undeterminable, then no liability accrual is recorded, and any additional losses related to these undeterminable claims will be recorded in the period during which the liability becomes determinable.
+Amounts recorded in the accounts have not been separately disclosed in the consolidated financial statements as disclosure may adversely impact the outcome. - [b] The City has the following future contractual obligations for capital works: